nsdf-fabric/NSDF_Tutorial/README.md

   Stopped: 120
  Images: 48
 ```
-> :bulb: **Note**: The specific numbers in the output might vary based on your installation details and additional information may also appear.
+> :bulb: **Note:** The specific numbers in the output might vary based on your installation details and additional information may also appear.

 ## Running the Tutorial with Docker

 To run this tutorial, we have prepared a Docker container named [`globalcomputinglab/somospie_openvisus`](https://hub.docker.com/repository/docker/globalcomputinglab/somospie_openvisus/general) that includes all necessary software.
-Ensure you have installed Docker Desktop as outlined in the [Prerequisites](#prerequisites) and have it open on your computer.
+Ensure you have installed Docker Desktop as outlined in the [Prerequisites](#prerequisites).

-Follow these steps in your terminal to use the Docker container for the tutorial:
+**:bulb: Note: Before following the next steps, make sure to open the Docker Desktop Application.**

+Now open the terminal and follow the next steps to deploy the tutorial in the Docker container:
 ```
 # Clone the tutorial repository:
 git clone https://github.com/nsdf-fabric/Openvisus_Tutorial.git